2014 Diversity Corporate Summer Internship Program

 At least one attorney from the Company should be assigned to supervise the intern and meet regularly regarding work assignments and feedback.
 Work assignments should be substantive and not clerical in nature.
 Interns should be provided with an adequate work space and all necessary equipment and supplies to perform their work.

-Interns and at least one representative from each Company will be asked to attend a gala at the end of the year to benefit the internship program.
+Interns and at least one representative from each Company will be asked to attend a recognition event at the end of the internship to acknowledge and honor the interns.
 Companies will also be asked for their feedback for future program development and for publication in DELVACCA materials.

 Limited program materials will be provided by DELVACCA.
 Interns may be invited to participate voluntarily in internship programs and events hosted by other Companies.